Tracing The ICW

 Our collective situational awareness had been on autopilot for days as we'd dutifully followed the magenta line.
 Now, after grounding, we took a closer look at the plotter and iPad and paper chart.
 What we saw only confused us more.
 The magenta line squirreled around buoys in a way that had us wondering if the rules of the road had suddenly switched directions.
 There was something wrong.
 We powered off the bottom at a snail's pace, still trying to figure out what had happened while looking for a way back into the main channel.
 We found our way out, thankfully, mostly by looking at the water, and were soon back on our way.
 We made it to Annapolis without additional drama, and, as if to either mock or celebrate our arrival, the bright sun finally came out as we passed the seawall of the U.S. Naval Academy, a reminder of the offshore passage that might have been.
 But that is boating, isn't it?

 Our grounding experience still bothered me.
 Was the magenta line meant to be the yellow brick road by those who created and maintained it or not?
 I decided to find out more about how the magenta line comes to be, and what it means.
 I always assumed some all-knowing Ph.D. sat in a big comfy chair, surrounded by huge displays, spending each day updating chart information, massaging the magenta line to fit the curves and bends of current typography, using the latest technology and multi-quad core processing speed.
 I couldn't have been more wrong.

-Big adventures start with baby steps, a yearning to get more out of everyday life, learning boating lessons the hard way
+Big adventures start with a yearning to get more out of life and learning boating lessons the hard way

 Sometimes, does it feel like you're hitting bottom?
 Here are some proven techniques to free your boat